 Also called the Whiskey Ginger, this spicy Bourbon Ginger Ale cocktail is the best way to warm up on a wintry night or cool down in the summer.
 With lime juice, bourbon and ginger ale, it’s got enough sweetness, tartness and spiciness to send the blues away.

-Whisky Ginger cocktail recipe
+About this Whiskey Ginger cocktail recipe

 My favorite Friday nights are usually spent drinking cocktails with friends.
 My favorites lately have included all things ginger, like an Irish Mule or a classic whiskey ginger cocktail.